Heritage Documentation Programs: Historic American Landscapes Survey

 In October 2000, NPS and the American Society of Landscape Architects established a sister program, the Historic American Landscapes Survey, to systematically document historic American landscapes.

 A predecessor, the Historic American Landscape and Garden Project, recorded historic Massachusetts gardens between 1935 and 1940.
 That project was funded by the Works Progress Administration, but was administered by HABS, which supervised the collection of records.

 In 2001, along with the Library of Congress, the NPS, and the American Society of Landscape Architects signed a Memorandum of Understanding which established a working relationship between the three organizations.
 Following the signing of this agreement, these organizations together signed the Tripartite Agreement in 2010, making "HALS a permanent federal program."

 The NPS deals with the planning and operations of HALS, standardizes the formats and develops the guidelines for recording landscapes.

 Library of Congress

-The permanent collection of HABS/HAER/HALS are housed at the Library of Congress, which was established in 1790 (and reestablished after the disastrous fire of 1814 in Washington, D.C. by purchasing former third President Thomas Jefferson's personal library at Monticello in 1815) as the replacement reference library of the United States Congress.
-It has since been expanded to serve as the national library of the United States; U.S. publishers are required to deposit a copy of every copyrighted and published work, book monograph and magazine.
-As a branch of the United States Government, its created works are in the public domain in the US.
+The permanent collection of HABS/HAER/HALS are housed at the Library of Congress, the national library of the United States.
 Many images, drawings, and documents are available through the Prints and Photographs Online Catalog, including proposed, demolished, and existing structures; locales, projects, and designs.
+The HABS and HAER collections are among the largest and most heavily used in the division.